feedlyy/mini_e-wallet/README.md

 5. Generate a random key with artisan command php artisan key:generate
 6. Migrate the tables to database and seeder php artisan migrate:fresh --seed
 7. For symlinking the storage folder for file uploads, use: php artisan storage:link

+## How to use

+use account for authentication api:
+1. email:asd@gmail.com, password:testing123
+2. email:asd2@gmail.com, password:testing1234

+Full list of api: